 You can report any issues with the package, the documentation to the Pint issue tracker.
 Also feel free to submit feature requests, comments or questions.

 4.1.2 Contribute code

-To contribute fixes, code or documentation to Pint, send us a patch, or fork Pint in github and submit the changes using a pull request.
+To contribute fixes, code or documentation to Pint, fork Pint in github and submit the changes using a pull request against the master branch.